CharleneHu-42/HuggingFace-test/docker/README.md

 1. `{image_id}` could be appliedmlwf/hf:bert_qa_external_2022ww31 or appliedmlwf/hf:bert_qa_internal_2022ww26 based on your needs;
 2. the output is /tmp/debug_squad, you could change it in host_qa_test.sh;

-If there is a precedental run, please stop and remove existing containers named master and slave0 before starting a new round, as below:
+If there is a precedental run, please stop and remove existing containers named master before starting a new round, as below:

 ```bash
 $ docker stop master